d3/d3/api/index.markdown

 -   empty: remove the attribute
 -   constant: set the attribute to the supplied value
--   function: set the attribute to the result of calling the function.
+-   function: set the attribute to the result of invoking the function for each item in the selection.
 The function is invoked with two arguments: the bound data and the index of the bound data.

 #### d3.transition